Do Go On - 541 - The Freedom House Ambulance Service

 I don't really wear mustard that much anymore,

-but I love that you still associate
+but I love that you still associate that color with me.

 I've made it through about three sentences.